cybersec101/resources/EN_Checking_the_Mail_Trainer-Resource.md

 #Checking the mail

-This document is a reference and preparation sheet for the trainer,and a companion to the lesson plan.
+This document is a reference and preparation sheet for the trainer, and a companion to the lesson plan.

 The Learning Objectives summarize the knowledge that learners should have gained by the time they reach the end of the module.